jxtngx/jxtngx/README.md

 Hi!
 I'm Justin, and I'm focused on AI with Meta's Llama, torchtune, Llama Stack, and React.
-My portfolio work lives in <a href="https://github.com/theosis-ai" style="text-decoration: none">@theosis-ai</a>, and major open source projects I've contributed to are shown below.
+My portfolio work lives in <a href="https://github.com/theosis-ai" style="text-decoration: none">@theosis-ai</a>, and major open source projects I've contributed are pinned here.